finance calculator

 How to use this calculator

-1. Enter the amount you plan to convert.
+1. Enter the Conversion amount you are considering moving from a traditional account to a Roth.

 Inputs explained